- 1 5 Common Examples of PFIC

 When a PFIC is not reported properly, there are usually two main components:

 While there are no direct monetary damages for not filing a form 8621, the penalty is that the non-filing of Form 8621 means the tax return is not considered complete.
 As such, the IRS has an extended amount of time to audit you regarding these issues.

 Second, and especially in any year that you cash out and presumably receive an excess distribution, you may have not properly reported the tax, interest and penalty sufficient to meet up a PFIC excess distribution equation.
-Stated differently, you probably did not pay sufficient tax or interest on the money — and now you may be subject to significant taxes, interest, fines and penalties for underreporting.
+Stated another way, you probably did not pay sufficient tax or interest on the money — and now you may be subject to significant taxes, interest, fines and penalties for underreporting.

 How Do I know I have a PFIC?

 Based on our experience, we have found a sort of commonality between many of our clients who learn for the first time that they are the owner of a PFIC.

-Foreign Mutual Fund
+Foreign Mutual Fund PFIC Example

 Therefore, by owning an interest in a foreign mutual fund, you may be considered an owner of a PFIC.

-Foreign Holding Corporation
+Foreign Holding Corporation PFIC Example

-This is also very common.
 The example we deal with often is as follows: David owns various stocks throughout Hong Kong, Singapore, and China.
 Many years ago he realized it would be easier to consolidate all of the investments under one holding company and not in his name.

 All of the income generated is passive income, such as dividends, interest, capital gains, royalties, etc..

 As a result, David’s company may be a PFIC.

 For example, in New Zealand it is very common to hold all assets and income in a trust, in which the trust files its own tax returns and holds the investments.

 Typically, the assets in the trust are going to be income producing, and the assets are also going to be passive assets.

 Therefore, if you have a foreign trust it is important to determine whether more than 50% of the assets or 75% of the income is as a result of passive means.

-Superannuation or Provident Fund
+Superannuation or Provident Fund PFIC Example

 In this type of situation, the investment starts out as an employment retirement vehicle such as an Australian superannuation or Singaporean/Malaysian/Thai Provident Fund.

 And, there are no employer contributions to the fund.
 Nevertheless, due to tax breaks the individual may receive in the country (similar to a 401(k) in the United States), they continue to deposit money into the fund.

 Moreover, if the only earnings of the fund are the passive income or passive assets, and the fund meets the other basic requirements of being a foreign corporation, what started out as an employment trust may have been transmuted into a PFIC.

 Again, as with the prior example this is a complex analysis and a person should not jump into the deep end and assume it is a PFIC without taking a cross-section evaluation of the assets and income first.

-ETFs, Bitcoin, & Other Sophisticated Investments
+ETFs, Bitcoin, & Other Sophisticated Investments PFIC Example

 For example, if you are invested in ETFs or similar investments, the IRS would probably make the presumption that is similar to a mutual fund and therefore should be reported as a PFIC (assuming that other qualifications are met).

 Moreover, with the increasing popularity of crypto currency and Bitcoin, depending on how these currencies are being held, or if the Bitcoin is being held in a foreign corporation, and the type of income being generated is passive, there is the potential for the IRS to try bootstrap these investments into PFIC territory.